Midtown - Downtown in Columbia in Richland County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Education.

 Location.
 33° 59.904′ N, 81° 1.767′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Midtown - Downtown.
-Marker can be reached from Sumter Street near College Street, on the right when traveling north.
+It can be reached from Sumter Street near College Street, on the right when traveling north.
 Located on the campus of the University of South Carolina, in the Horseshoe.
 Touch for map.
 Marker is in this post office area: Columbia SC 29201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The L. Marion Gressette Euphradian Society Hall (here, next to this marker); Elliott College (here, next to this marker); The South Caroliniana Library (within shouting distance of this marker); University of South Carolina World War I Memorial (within shouting distance of this marker); a different marker also named The South Caroliniana Library (within shouting distance of this marker); Memorial Fountain (within shouting distance of this marker); Site where James Dickey Wrote Deliverance (within shouting distance of this marker); McCutchen House (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The L. Marion Gressette Euphradian Society Hall (here, next to this marker); Elliott College (here, next to this marker); The South Caroliniana Library (within shouting distance of this marker); University of South Carolina World War I Memorial (within shouting distance of this marker); a different marker also named The South Caroliniana Library (within shouting distance of this marker); Memorial Fountain (within shouting distance of this marker); Site where James Dickey Wrote Deliverance (within shouting distance of this marker); McCutchen House (within shouting distance of this marker).
 Touch for a list and map of all markers in Columbia.

 Also see . . .